PAIN TREATMENT & PAIN SOLUTIONS

 WHY ARE THEY PAINFUL?

-Because these joints are constantly moving, they are highly susceptible to injury and wear & tear.
+Because these joints are constantly moving, they are highly susceptible to injury and wear and tear.
 They often degenerate from wear and tear over time and with age.
 When damaged by trauma or the effects of age and arthritis, they can cause unrelenting, severe pain in the neck, chest or low back.

 WHO GETS FACET PAIN?